 "It is time!
 Our most crucial job right now is to embody the Divine Feminine."

-Back in December of 1987, I wrote a poem entitled Women Are the Only Hope in a meditative moment.
-Little did I know that the title would be the exact wording and precursor to a concept that would later appear in the collective consciousness, and expressed by (among others) Mendelson Joe!
+Way back in December of 1987, I wrote a poem entitled Women Are the Only Hope in a meditative moment.
+Little did I know that the title would be the wording and precursor to a concept that would later appear in the collective consciousness, and expressed by (among others) Mendelson Joe!

 Women Are the Only Hope